Chipotle Chicken Recipe (Copycat)

 A note on gluten in chipotle peppers with adobo sauce: Many brands do not have gluten, especially imported brands such as La Morena and La Costeña.
 If gluten is of interest to you, please read the label before moving forward as some contain wheat.

 Yes, I went to the gardening section of my local discount store and picked up a paver for forty-eight cents.
 I covered it in foil.
 I laid it on my cooking chicken in various stages.
 I found the whole thing to be very awkward and scary.
-For one thing, the brick became extremely slippery.
+The brick became extremely slippery.
 If you’re really into that sort of thing, a safer idea is to invest in a cast-iron grill press.
 It has a handle and has other uses as well if you’re into grilled sandwiches.
-Who isn’t?

 - 1 red onion, coarsely chopped

 - 6 cloves garlic

 - 2 teaspoons cumin